ZacharyLane1204/BC_Focus_Code/README.md

 # BC_Focus_Code

-This is a basic script for determining the focus, exposure time and making the schedule for the Mt John B&C trip
+This is a basic script for determining the focus, exposure time and making the schedule for the Mt John B&C trip.
+This script reads a target list from a google sheet.
+It will search names from the SIMBAD database if no coordinates are given - however, this does not do non-sidereal moving objects apart from the planets yet (planned for a future update).

 Please git clone the following directory first!